This includes, in this order, brief summaries of the

-* The term "Idea", spelled with an uppercase I, is a technical term and means a concept for which there is no corresponding object in any appearance.
+** The term "Idea", spelled with an uppercase I, is a technical term for Kant and means a concept for which there is no corresponding object in any appearance.

 Reason wants to get to the unconditioned of the category which the understanding has provided and proven in the construction of the object of experience and of the ensuing experience with that object, all by means of the category.
 With regard to the soul, while the understanding must remain with a Transcendental Object = X = soul, to which our thoughts, feelings, desires, etc., are connected, and so which is always empirically conditioned, reason wants to soar beyond that and find the unconditioned which must be (we are certain) embedded in that object, that soul.

 And it goes like this.
-We conceive of a thinking entity which must exist (in order that thinking might exist) and call it substance, i.e., enduring.
+We conceive of a thinking entity which must exist (in order that thinking might exist) and call it substance, i.e., an enduring something.
 This is the major premise.
-Then in the minor premise we note that we ourselves are thinking entities, and then finally we conclude that we, therefore, must also exist, e.g., without end.
+Then in the minor premise we note that we ourselves are thinking entities, and then finally we conclude that we, therefore, must also exist, i.e., without end.

 Now there are (at least) two problems here.
 On the one hand we are making a fallacious deduction, for the thinking entity thought in the major premise is indeed unconditioned and thus absolute, but the thinking entity of the minor premise (my soul) is an object of experience (hence represented as an internal appearance via my thinking) and so relates to the thinking being of the premise as the appearance of a tree relates to a tree, i.e., they are different.
 So we conceive of an object in the major premise (the thinking entity) that is necessary, but are not able to give it an identical object in the minor, but rather only the appearance of an object, and thus we cannot draw any conclusion whatsoever.
 It's apples and oranges, and the confusion arises by means of the term thinking entity which can be thought in two related and very distinct ways, i.e., we confuse the representation of an object (the thinking of I) with the object itself (the I).
 The representation of the soul must be simple, identical, etc., but this does not make the soul as object simple, etc.